 - Get a doctor’s note for your prescriptions

 - Bring the medication’s original container labeled with your name and address

 - Only pack enough for your personal use

 On the less-restrictive side, some countries like China and Costa Rica mandate travelers carry official doctor’s notes for any prescriptions.
-Japan and the United Arab Emirates, however, are among the most restrictive countries in the world.
+Japan and the United Arab Emirates, however, are among the most restrictive in the world.
 Here, most narcotics, heavy sedatives, and stimulants (even Ritalin and Adderall) are banned, while amphetamines, epi-Pens, and even some OTC medications are heavily restricted.
-This can include common cold relief products like Vicks and Sudafed that contain pseudoephedrine.
-For Japan, the U.S. Embassy is clear:
+This can even include common cold relief products like Vicks and Sudafed that contain pseudoephedrine.
+For Japan, for example, the U.S. Embassy is clear:

 “Having as little as three grams of morphine in Singapore is sufficient for a death sentence.
 Similarly, drug offense convictions result in the death penalty in Turkey, Egypt, Malaysia, Indonesia, and Thailand.
 Malaysia, Singapore, Iran, and Saudi Arabia can impose judicially-sanctioned caning, flogging, lashing, or whipping for drug offenses.”

 Start by following the TSA’s carry-on rules for prescription drugs.
 No matter what, it’s best to travel with any pills — including vitamins, supplements, and especially prescription drugs — in their original containers.
 To take it a step further, carry a note from your doctor on official letterhead that outlines how much of each drug you’re prescribed and why you’re taking it.